christinalicence/crime_map/docs/README.md

 #### Story B

-Someone wants to undersand the types of crimes committed in their area to get a more in depth feel of the local social issues.
+Someone wants to understand the types of crimes committed in their area to get a more in depth feel of the local social issues.
     - They need a filter that easily allows you to see the type and location of each crime.
-    - They also want to see the numbers of the crimes that have been committed locally.
+    - They also want to understand which crimes are most common in the local area.

 #### Story C

-A tourist is visiting a town and they want to understand to the safest area of town to stay in.
+A tourist is visiting a town and they want to understand the safest area of town to stay in.
     - They need a map that can be moved around within an area and the map regenerates to show the crimes within the new area.

 #### Story D